AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Search Index/Sorting and pagination.md

 ## Specify a pagination method

-You can use limit and offset or use tokens to paninate query results.
+You can use limit and offset or use tokens to split returned query results into pages.

 -   Use the limit and offset parameters